 Describing Texture in Art

-Texture can be described in many ways and for any artist, art historian, or art enthusiast some descriptive words will come in useful when exploring texture in elements of art.
-We already know the more common words like smooth and rough, below are a few others that fall into similar categories.
+Texture can be described in many ways and for any artist, art historian, or art enthusiast, some descriptive words will come in handy when exploring texture in art.
+While the most common words used to describe texture include smooth and rough, one can also appreciate a few additional words that can enhance your vocabulary and descriptions of different textured artworks.

 Smooth | Rough | Cut |